Language:

 If you have selected to record from a microphone, adjust the Record volume to the desired level using the slider (To test recording from speakers, you can play a CD or DVD using Windows Media Player).
 To check the level of the recording volume use the Record, Stop and Play buttons.

-If no sound is detected, click Back to choose a different sound playing device to record and try again.
+If no sound is detected, click Back to choose a different sound device to record and try again.
 Once the audio tuning is successful, click Finish.

 Copyright © DeskShare Incorporated.
 All rights reserved.